Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Argentina Santos, Fado Falado – Um Século de Fado

-But as this has been happening for some decades, and even Amália Rodrigues herself, who was the most popular personality of fado in Portugal, promoted this kind of approach in her concerts, there was a normalization effect with some misinformation in between.
+But as this has been happening for some decades, and even Amália Rodrigues herself, who was the most popular personality of fado in Portugal, promoted this kind of approach in her concerts, there was a normalisation effect with some misinformation in between.

 In other words, we are so used to hearing the fado singers singing this mixture that we don’t even question what is fado and what is not, because it is assumed that everything the fado singer sings is fado.